Mobile Menu

 Rapid Switch: The Energy Transition Challenge to a Low-carbon Future

 The Paris Accord signaled global consensus on the need for a rapid switch to clean energy and industrial production.
-In recent years this resulted in ever increasing pledges by nations, states and organizations to reach net-zero by midcentury.
+In recent years this has resulted in ever increasing pledges by nations, states and organizations to reach net-zero by midcentury.
 Not well understood are the immense scale and speed of this transformation.
-Princeton’s Net-Zero America study and similar efforts in Australia and elsewhere have provided highly granular insights on the implications for the environment, finances, jobs, and diverse stakeholder interests.
-Students will build on these insights with interdisciplinary case studies for ambitious zero emissions hubs.
+Princeton’s Net-Zero America study and similar studies elsewhere have provided highly granular insights on the implications for the environment, finances, jobs, and diverse stakeholder interests.
+Students will build on these insights with interdisciplinary case studies for ambitious international net-zero hubs.

 Introduction to the Electricity Sector-Engineering, Economics, and Regulation